 For a list of public spaces in West Lakeview, including examples of several spaces managed by the Lakeview Chamber of Commerce, click here.
 The Lakeview Chamber of Commerce and its partners are tasked with creating new public spaces in the neighborhood, so not all available opportunities are listed.

-Applicants are encouraged to apply by April 30, 2018 to be considered for 2018 opportunities.
+Applicants are encouraged to apply now to be considered for projects in future years.
 Submissions will be reviewed on an ongoing basis and applicants will only be contacted if they are matched with an opportunity.
 Due to the volume of applications, we kindly request that you do not contact us for an update on the status of your submission.

 The form requires users to login using a Google email address.
 Create a free Google account here.